 Want a garden that gives a lil somethin’ back?
 Why not take a more holistic approach and invest in an edible garden?

-Terraces offer the perfect opportunity to grow contained gardens; a big factor of successful veggie patches.
-By sectioning off certain groups, whilst still employing permaculture hacks like companion planting and gravity irrigation systems, you can grow everything from herbs, to fruits and roots!
+For example, terraces offer the perfect opportunity to grow contained gardens, a big factor of successful veggie patches.
+By sectioning off certain groups whilst still employing permaculture hacks like companion planting and gravity irrigation systems, you can grow everything from herbs to fruits and roots!

 Terraced garden design features

 When designing your terraced yard, there are a few considerations and elements that can make your life a lot easier.

 Access and functionality are a key question to answer.
 Do you want every level to be accessible?
 Will some levels be for aesthetics only?
 Would you like to wander through your terraces, or simply admire them from below?
 This will dictate where you need paths and stairs.